smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 If desired, the apps can duplicate content sent to an existing window to the created window using parameter `duplicateWindowID`.
 All RPCs sent to the window with the ID equals `duplicateWindowID` will be duplicated to the created window.
 Bidirectional window content duplication should not be supported.
 RPCs sent to the creating window should be rejected by the HMI.

+Widgets that are created by an app are not necessarily visible on the HMI.
+The HMI can hold widgets in a list of available widgets so that a user can choose what widgets they want to

 #### Window types

 This proposal contains two types of windows.

 The main window is the full size app window on a display.
 Per app it should not be allowed to have multiple main windows on a single display.
 However, with multi display support, an app can have multiple main windows e.g. main window on the central console and main window on rear seat entertainment system.

 The widget window is a small window type to provide quick information and softbuttons.
 Depending on the app policies, apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND).
-Once the widget is activated by the HMI, apps can send `Show` or `SetDisplayLayout` to add content (text and soft buttons) to that widget.
+Once the widget is activated by the HMI, apps can send `Show` requests to add content (text and soft buttons) to that widget.
 The RPCs sent to the widget follow same policies according to the widget's HMI level.

 Just like push notifications (`Alert` from `HMI_BACKGROUND`), widgets should have effect to the HMI level of the app's main window in case of `STEAL_FOCUS` soft buttons.
 If a user taps on a soft button in the widget with `.systemAction = STEAL_FOCUS`, the app's main window should be activated by the HMI and therefore become HMI_FULL.

-#### Windows and `AppHMIType`

-Specifying an HMI type allows an app to create a window related to one or multiple HMI types.
-As an example if a `MEDIA` app becomes active, this app becomes audible and is allowed to play audio.
-Actions such as skip or play/pause will be directed to this active media app.
-In case of widgets, the system can provide a single "media" widget which acts as a placeholder for the active media app.
-The default main window, which is pre-created during app registration, will be created based on the HMI types specified in the app registration request.
-It is only allowed to have one window per window type and per HMI type. this means that a media app can only have a single MEDIA main window and a single MEDIA widget.
-If the app requests a second window of the same window and HMI type, the response will be rejected with the result "INVALID_DATA".

-Still the app can create widgets omitting this parameter or with specifying the default HMI type.
-Those widgets would be available to the user independent of the HMI type.

 #### PredefinedWindows